bajunii/Personal-website/README.md

 ## 🙏 Acknowledgments

 - August Cohort Community for the challenge opportunity
-- Font Awesome for the beautiful icons
+- Flaticons for the beautiful icons
 - Google Fonts for typography
 - The web development community for inspiration and best practices